-We are currently accepting applications for fellowship positions in the Department of Radiological Sciences at UC Irvine School of Medicine, for the academic year 2015-16.
-The department offers fellowships in eight different subspecialty areas for advanced clinical training.
+We are currently accepting applications for our 2018-2019 fellowship positions in the Department of Radiological Sciences at UC Irvine School of Medicine.
+The department offers fellowships in seven different subspecialty areas for advanced clinical training.

 We offer fellowship positions as follows:

 A one-year, cross-sectional, abdominal imaging fellowship is offered in the Department of Radiology at the UC Irvine Medical Center, providing an emphasis on cross-sectional abdominal imaging with coordinated experience in CT, Ultrasound, MRI and image-guided procedures (two positions).
 The fellow will participate in CT and ultrasound guided interventional procedures.
 The fellowship will also provide vast experience in Doppler vascular ultrasound including transplant imaging.
 Participation in the department's ongoing research projects and publication is encouraged.
 Fellows are expected to submit at least one presentation in both the RSNA and ARRS meetings.
 Successful applicants will be clinical instructors in the School of Medicine, and will actively participate in the teaching of UC Irvine residents and medical students, as well as participate in several interdisciplinary conferences.
 There will be four faculty members supervising the fellowship.